EndPointCorp/lg_ros_nodes/lg_activity/README.md

 ---------------

 ROS software for tracing activity and inactivity of Liquid Galaxy.
-Trackign may be useful for statistics as well as for state-greedy applications like screensaver (lg_attract_loop) or others.
+Tracking may be useful for statistics as well as for state-greedy applications like screensaver (lg\_attract\_loop) or others.

 ## Hardware Requirements